fuzziqersoftware/sharedstructures/README.md

 **IntVector** implements an array of 64-bit signed integers, supporting various atomic operations on them.
 Unlike the other data structures, IntVector operates directly on top of a Pool object and does not have an Allocator.
 This is necessary because it implements only lock-free operations, and Allocators require using locks.
 This also means that a Pool containing an IntVector may not contain any other data structures.

-The header files (HashTable.hh, PrefixTree.hh, and IntVector.hh) document how to use these objects.
-Take a look at the test source (HashTableTest.cc, PrefixTreeTest.cc, and IntVectorTest.cc) for usage examples.
+The header files (HashTable.hh, PrefixTree.hh, Queue.hh, and IntVector.hh) document how to use these objects.
+Take a look at the test source (HashTableTest.cc, PrefixTreeTest.cc, QueueTest.cc, and IntVectorTest.cc) for usage examples.

 ## Basic usage